 Step 2: Fund your account.

 Once you’ve signed up with a crypto brokerage, you’ll need to connect your bank account.
 Most crypto brokerages offer bank funding through debit cards and wire transfers.
-Wire transfer is typically your cheapest option to fund your account –– it’s free on Coinbase and Gemini.
+Wire transfer is typically your cheapest option to fund your account –– it’s free on Coinbase.

 Step 3: Pick a crypto to invest in.

 Most active cryptocurrency traders allocate most of their capital to Bitcoin and Ethereum.
 These cryptos move more predictably than smaller altcoins, so trading with technical indicators can be easier.

 Many crypto traders allocate a portion of their capital to smaller altcoins.
 Although small mid-market cap cryptos are riskier than large-market cap cryptos, they offer higher upside potential.
 Many small altcoins have risen over 1,000% in a matter of months, making them attractive investments for risk-tolerant investors.

 There are a plethora of trading indicators to choose from, and most traders take multiple factors into consideration when buying and selling cryptocurrency.
 If you’re new to investing, you may want to consider purchasing a cryptocurrency trading course.